What I learned from running my professional photography business

 You get it; I fell down the corporate tunnel.
 And the funny thing is, I love it!
 I don’t think travel photography would’ve been my niche.
 I love doing it, but not full-time.
 Corporate photography is definitely my niche!

 So, try a bit of everything.
-Especially as a hobbyist, you don’t encounter these types of photography.
+Especially as you go pro from being a hobbyist, you don’t encounter these types of photography.
 It’s only when you actually go pro that you notice these niches.
 So try them out, and see if it’s a fit.

-So, I think that’s about all the things that I learned from having my own business in photography.
-I will keep learning things, and I will remember to add them to this blog!
+So, that’s about all I learned from having my own business in photography.
+I will keep learning more, and I will remember to add them to this blog!

-12 thoughts on “What I learned from running my photography business”
+13 thoughts on “What I learned from running my professional photography business

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.